luyadev/luya/docs/guide/ngrest-plugins.md

 # NgRest Config Plugins

 An NgRest Plugin is like the type of an input.
 You can create selects, date pickers, file or image uploads, etc. Each NgRest Config Plugin can have its configuration options.
+In order to understand how to use the plugins read the [[ngrest-model.md]] Guide-Section.

 ### Available Plugins

+A few plugins have options to configure, make sure you check the class reference of the plugin to find all details.

 |Name			|Class|Return		|Description
 |--------------	|-----|---		|-------------